 There are pros and cons to legislating D&I, and the jury is still out on the effectiveness of imposed targets.
-While O’Donohue backs an approach that combines regulation and quotas with mentorship and flexible working conditions for all, not everybody agrees.

 “I do not believe that gender diversity in finance could soon be regulated, and I am not an advocate for regulating an outcome.
 I would, however, be supportive of regulating a process,” says Siobhan Hayden, adviser and COO of HashChing.

 “A great example is the Rooney Rule in American NFL, which is a policy that requires league teams to interview minority candidates for head coaching and senior football operation jobs.
 In the same vein, regulating that 50% of interviewee candidates are female would assist in driving better outcomes.”